datalocaltmp/datalocaltmp.github.io/assets/presentations/bsides-mtl/bsides-mtl.md

 # Content

-* Traditional debugging/reverse engineering
+* Classic debugging/reverse engineering
     * Tracking execution with GDB

 * Why generate visualizations
     * A picture is worth ...

-* Generating Visualizations Pt.1
+* Generating Visualizations - Android Apps
-    * Standard tooling for generating visualizations
+    * Showcase standard tooling
     * Example: Facebook Messenger Native Library

-* Generating Visualizations Pt.2
+* Generating Visualizations - Executables
-    * What if you're not reversing an app or you don't have root?
+    * Showcasing my frida-cov tool available on [github](https://github.com/datalocaltmp/frida-cov)
     * Example: Meta Quest 2 Binaries
-    * Showcasing my frida-cov tool available on [github](https://github.com/datalocaltmp/frida-cov)

 ---

 <!--
 Notes:

-    * Often we have a problem
+    * To start I'd like to talk about when you would conduct traditional debugging or reverse engineering.

+    * Often debugging and reversing happens when you have a binary and you want to understand what it's doing but don't have the source code to guide you.

+        * I.e Corporate mobile apps, imported  libraries, malware.

+    * This process generally consists of static and dynamic components

+        * Decompiling
+        * Debugging

 -->
 ![bg right:30% width:50% height:80%](./media/complexity.png)

-# Traditional Debugging/Reverse Engineering
+# Classic Reverse Engineering & Debugging

-* Often we have a binary that we want to understand
+* Often we have a binary that we want to understand but won't have the code
-    * A mobile application your company deploys to Google Play Store,
+    * A mobile application your company uses on their corporate devices,
-    * native libraries you're interfacing with,
+    * libraries your companies software interfaces with,
-    * malware on your grandmothers PC.
+    * or run-of-the-mill malware.

-* Generally an analysis has both dynamic and static components
+* Generally consists of both dynamic and static analysis
-    * Decompilers like IDA, Ghidra, Binary Ninja, radare2 etc.
+    * Static - Decompiling w/ IDA, Ghidra, Binary Ninja, radare2 etc.
-    * Debuggers like GDB, LLDB, or even Frida
+    * Dynamic - Debugging w/ GDB, LLDB, or even Frida

-* Problem: Understanding large amounts of complexity is time-consuming and wrought with pitfalls and red-herrings.
+* Problem: Understanding a large amount of complexity can be time-consuming and wrought with red-herrings.
+    * I.e Messengers `MCQMessengerOrcaAppLoadThreadViewData` function

 ---

 <!--
 Notes:

-    * Often we have a problem
+    * Because I want to have an example that we can actually demo the coverage generation against later, I've written a bit of a toy scenario for the Meta Quest 2.

+    * Lets say you're a game dev who wants to interface with a utilities library on the Quest 2

+    * Your game calls a function that returns a processes name given a pid, and you're hoping to use this to catch cheaters

+    * You go ahead and test out your game and...

 -->

 # Example: Meta Quest 2 Binaries

-* Scenario:
-    * You're a Quest 2 Hacker and you've written a simple mod that depends on an utilities library named `libosutils.so`
+* You're a Quest 2 Game Developer and you've written a simple game that depends on a utilities library - `libosutils.so`
+    * Note: You don't have the source code for this library.

-    * Your mod calls the function `getProcessName` within `libosutils.so` to return a process name based on it's pid
+* Your game calls `getProcessName` within `libosutils.so` to return a process name based on the a pid
+    * Perhaps this is part of some anti-cheat engine

-    * Go ahead and test out your mod and ....
+* Go ahead and test out your game and ....

 ---

 <!--
 Notes:

-    * Often we have a problem
+    * Your anti-cheat engine crashes the game and it's all because you wanted to get the process name using that utilities library.

+    * A couple of notes here from this crash dump
+        * 1. We see that we're running this from the command line, that's a toy program I've written that we'll use later to generate coverage.

+        * 2. We can see where the program crashed and we can get underway setting our breakpoints.

+    * And this is when we'd start the debugging process.

 -->

-# Example: Crash in `libosutils.so`
+# Example: `libosutils.so` Crash

 ![center width:900px](./media/crash.png)